 • The integration of PANDORA Ethics into existing induction programmes for new employees

-• PANDORA Ethics section on the company intranet, dedicated PANDORA Ethics videos as well as group-wide distribution of annual CSR Reports and PANDORA Ethics posters
+• PANDORA Ethics section on the company intranet, dedicated PANDORA Ethics videos as well as group-wide distribution of annual Ethics Reports and PANDORA Ethics posters

 • Continuous news feeds on PANDORA's initiatives and progress within CSR related issues